yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 Find your information here [https://www.spokeo.com/search](https://www.spokeo.com/search) and remove your information by entering the URL of the profile you want removed and your email address here: [https://www.spokeo.com/optout](https://www.spokeo.com/optout).
 Make sure to scroll down to the grammatically incorrect “opt out your information” section.
 You will need to confirm your opt-out request by clicking on a link sent to you via email.

 ### SpyFly
-Look for your data here: [https://www.spyfly.com](https://www.spyfly.com.
+Look for your data here:[https://www.spyfly.com](https://www.spyfly.com).
 Opt out here: [https://www.spyfly.com/help-center/remove-my-public-record](https://www.spyfly.com/help-center/remove-my-public-record).
 You can also try emailing [support@spyfly.com](mailto:support@spyfly.com).
 You’ll need to provide your name, age, address, and email address.
 Make sure SpyFly has information you'd like removed before volunteering these things.

 ### TruePeopleSearch
 Opt out here: [https://www.truepeoplesearch.com/removal](https://www.truepeoplesearch.com/removal).